The procedure of performing an appraisal deals with an estimation which forms an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Astute Appraisals, Inc. is prepared to address any inquiries you might have about appraisals in Columbia and Howard County.
+Astute Appraisals, Inc. is always eager to address any questions you might have about appraisals in Howard County.

-Contact Astute Appraisals, Inc. today to talk about how we can help solve your valuation problems.
+Contact Astute Appraisals, Inc. today to see how we can help you with your specific valuation problems.